-When you zoom in to the map, you can see the modern subdivisions.
-You can change the map to reveal aerial photos (these are different photos than on Google Maps) instead of the old maps..
+When you zoom in on the map, you can see the modern subdivisions.
+You can change the underlying map to reveal aerial photos (these are different photos than on Google Maps) instead of the old paper maps.

-Click on the yellow grant reference points to see the lot number, date of the grant and a full name.
+Click on the yellow grant reference points to see the lot number, date of the grant, and the full name of the grantee.
 The grant number can be cross-referenced with the “Index to New Brunswick Land Grants, 1784 – 1997 (RS686)” at PANB: https://archives.gnb.ca/Search/RS686/Introduction.aspx?culture=en-CA. Click on “Search Page” link to enter the grants database.

 Here is a screen shot (of an older version of viewer) showing a zoomed-in view of just the Colony area.
 All of New Brunswick is included on their map:

 Of course, cell reception is spotty in most of the Colony so it is best to download our Scotch Colony Google Map to your mobile device and add your own points of interest (on top of our points of interest).
 The mobile device’s GPS capabilities should help you navigate when you’re out of cell range.

 Please respect local landowners.